-Procurers must organise their procurement to avoid any conflict of interests, including in the use of external experts.
+Procurers must organise their procurement to avoid any conflicts of interest, including in the use of external experts.
 Potential providers cannot be beneficiaries in an action during which the PPI is planned or undertaken.

-In order to encourage fair and wide exploitation of results, ownership of IPR rights should be assigned to the party generating the IPR, except in duly justified cases (e.g. when that party is not able to exploit them).
+To encourage fair and wide exploitation of results, ownership of IPR rights should be assigned to the party generating the IPR, except in duly justified cases (e.g. when that party is not able to exploit them).

-The PPI call for tenders must be carried out in a competitive and transparent way in line with Treaty principles, and the distribution of rights and obligations between procurers and providers (including the allocation of IPR) must be published in the PPI call for tender documents, in order to obtain a price according to market conditions (and rule out State aid).
+The PPI call for tender must be carried out in a competitive and transparent way in line with Treaty principles.
+The distribution of rights and obligations between procurers and providers (including the allocation of IPR) must be published in the PPI call for tender documents, to obtain a price according to market conditions (and rule out State aid).